Zabrane/pf/README.md

 compatibility and is therefore not documented. there are hardly any user-serviceable parts in the code, so please let us now if you think you have found a bug, or have a great feature suggestion in mind.

+## technically inclined faq

+> why the dummy `union{UJ}`?

+to trick `gcc` into thinking that ptr-to-ULL coercion is not an error (`tcc` and `clang` are aware of that).

+> why `int-conversion` warning is suppressed?

+it is only suppressed in `pf.h`, not in your code. ptr-to-ULL warning is safe to be ignored, no lossy casts are taking place.

+> why this software is written this way?

+because this way the software is faster to write, easier to read, and safer to run. your mileage may vary. the code is subject to terms of bsd-2-clause, except `_.h` which is placed in public domain by the [regents of kparc](https://github.com/kparc).

 `//:~`